 How long does it take to get my requested text converted?

 Because of the demand for conversion services and the time it takes to convert text, it can take up to two weeks for text conversion to be completed.

 Does SDS purchase textbooks, course materials for students with disabilities?

 No. Students are required to purchase books and course materials.

 When does priority registration begin?

-If I would like to file a grievance/complaint against SDS, who do I reach out to?
+If I would like to file a grievance/complaint against SDS, whom do I contact?

 Contact the Director of Equal Opportunity & Ethics, Leah Heinecke-Kruhmus, at (773) 442-5412.